Updated April 6, 2023

-- Generality – The algorithm holds good to set of inputs and not strictly one input.
+- Generality – The algorithm holds a good set of inputs and not strictly one input.

-More than having a wide horizon of applications in the real world, algorithms act as a powerful lens to see through a problem.
-An algorithm helps us decide if a problem is solvable or not.
-If yes, then how, how fast and how accurate?
-If not, then an algorithm again helps us decide, if we can solve a part of it.
+More than having a wide horizon of applications in the real world, it acts as a powerful lens to see through a problem.
+It helps us decide if a problem is solvable or not.
+If yes, then how, how fast, and how accurate?
+If not, then an algorithm again helps us decide if we can solve a part of it.

-Talking about why we should use algorithms in programming, we must understand that computer programs adopt different algorithms run on computer hardware which has a processor & memory and these components have limitations.
-A processor is not infinitely fast and the memory we have is not free.
+Talking about why we should use algorithms in programming, we must understand that computer programs adopt different algorithms that run on computer hardware that has a processor & memory, and these components have limitations.
+A processor is not infinitely fast, and the memory we have is not free.
 They are bounded resources.
-They must be used wisely and a good algorithm that is efficient in terms of time complexities and space complexities will help you do so.
+They must be used wisely, and a good algorithm that is efficient in terms of time complexities and space complexities will help you do so.

-Just like any other technologies, algorithm design in programming is also ever evolving because the computer hardware is ever evolving.
-Starting from traditional x86 machines to supercomputers to Quantum computers, there has been a revolutionary change in the way of solving problems.
-Having a strong algorithm design knowledge is what differentiates a skilled programmer from the rest.
-The modern-day resources don’t really mandate the study of algorithms with so many software frameworks and libraries developed but a thorough understanding of the same will help you so much more.
+Just like any other technology, algorithm design in programming is also ever-evolving because computer hardware is ever-evolving.
+From traditional x86 machines to supercomputers to Quantum computers, there has been a revolutionary change in solving problems.
+Having strong algorithm design knowledge is what differentiates a skilled programmer from the rest.
+The modern-day resources don’t really mandate the study of algorithms with so many software frameworks and libraries developed, but a thorough understanding of the same will help you so much more.

-Despite if someday we have a processor that is incredibly fast and a memory that is continuous, we still have to study algorithm, design them so as to see if the solution terminates and does so with a correct result.
-May it be commercial applications, scientific computing, engineering, operational research or artificial intelligence, in each field articulating problems, figuring out efficient algorithms to solve and data structures to deal with will remain inevitable forever.
+Despite if someday we have a processor that is incredibly fast and a memory that is continuous, we still have to study algorithms, and design them so as to see if the solution terminates and does so with a correct result.
+May it be commercial applications, scientific computing, engineering, operational research, or artificial intelligence, in each field articulating problems, figuring out efficient algorithms to solve, and data structures to deal with will remain inevitable forever.

 Just like it is an important plan before working.
 It is important to define the algorithm before coding.

-This has been a guide to Algorithm in Programming.
-Here we have discussed how the algorithm is useful in programming perspective along with advantages.
+This has been a guide to the Algorithm in Programming.
+Here we have discussed how the algorithm is useful from a programming perspective and its advantages and career development.
 You may also look at the following articles to learn more –